Subscribe to Money & Life

 At the FPA we recognise that your privacy is very important to you – it is to the FPA as well.
 We handle personal information provided by and about people every day.
 By personal information we mean information or an opinion about a person whose identity is apparent or can reasonably be ascertained.

 The aim of the FPA is both to support and to ensure that it complies with the Privacy Act 1988 (Cth) (Privacy Act).
-The FPA also seeks to comply with the Spam Act 2003 (Cth) (Spam Act) that is aimed at reducing the number of unsolicited electronic commercial messages that you receive.
+The FPA also seeks to comply with the Spam Act that is aimed at reducing the number of unsolicited electronic commercial messages that you receive.

 The information set out below is largely a summary of our obligations under the Privacy Act, in particular the relevant privacy principles.

-We believe that this Statement will address any potential concerns you may have about how personal information you provide the FPA on the Money & Life website or otherwise, is collected, held, used, corrected, disclosed and transferred.
+We believe that this Statement will address any potential concerns you may have about how personal information you provide the FPA is collected, held, used, corrected, disclosed and transferred.
 You can obtain more information on request about the way we manage the personal information we hold.
 If you seek any further information please contact us in one of the ways set out below.

-In the course of our activities we collect and hold personal information such as details of FPA members, students, meeting/conference attendees, consumers and course providers.
+In the course of our activities we collect and hold personal information such as personal and business details of FPA members, students, meeting/conference attendees, members of the public who utilise one of our referral programs and course providers.
 We typically collect personal information in two ways.
-First, when individuals provide personal information to us through (without limitation) submissions such as application or registration forms, user profiles, newsletter subscriptions, competition entries, promotional sign-ups, application downloads, Curriculum Vitae submissions, submissions for publication on the FPA website and Money & Life website, participation in the disciplinary process of members or request for customer service.
+First, when individuals provide personal information to us through submissions such as application or registration forms, user profiles, promotional sign-ups, application downloads, Curriculum Vitae submissions, submissions for publication on the FPA website, referral programs, participation in the disciplinary process of members or request for customer service.
 Second, some personal information may be collected automatically.
 This is described as ‘Passive Data Collection’.

 Passive data collection

-We may receive passively-collected information through a variety of methods including but not limited to cookies whilst accessing parts of the FPA website and/or the Money & Life website.
+We may receive passively-collected information through a variety of methods including but not limited to cookies whilst accessing parts of the FPA website.

 How we use information